tomerfiliba/tomerfiliba.github.io/blog/_posts/2024-08-22-candystore.md

 one shard file covering `[0..32768)` and the other shard file covering `[32768..65536)`.
 Now every entry whose MSB is 0 goes to the bottom shard, and every entry with an MSB of 1 goes to the top shard.
-Assuming hashes are uniformly distributed, each shard will contain half of the entries of the original one, and we can rest assured the resulting shard-file tree will be *balanced*, as we can expect the tree ot be [complete](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees).
+Assuming hashes are uniformly distributed, each shard will contain half of the entries of the original one, and we can rest assured the resulting shard-file tree will be *balanced*, as we can expect the tree to be [complete](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees).

-Note that it's possible to incease the efficienty using a method similar to [Cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), where we try a second possible row.
+Note that it's possible to increase the efficiency using a method similar to [Cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), where we try a second possible row.
 While this seemed promising, simulations show it only increases the fill-level from ~90% to ~94% and comes with a cost of two lookups every time a key is not found, so the benefits are unclear.